fjkz/tt-runner/doc/en/README.md

 2 cases, 1 failures
 ```

-The result is also output to the directory specified with `-o` option. `result.txt` is the TAP-formatted result. `*.out` are the standard out and the standard error of each script.
+The result is also output to the directory specified with `-o` option. `result.txt` is the [TAP (Test Anything Protocol)](http://testanything.org/)-formatted result. `*.out` are the standard out and the standard error of each script.

 ```
 $ ttap sample/test-simple -format silent -o result